MatthewBrophy/01-hashketball-review/README.md

 First talk about process

+- This is going to be very hard.
+It is going to be much more difficult for some of you than for others.
+Please try and recognize that in one another and help each other as much as you possibly can.
+- Work together.
+Help one another as much as possible.
+Learn through teaching
+- Talk about my Flatiron experience.

+  - Coming early / staying late
+  - Weekends
+  - "study groups"
+  - Drilling labs over and over and over again
+  - The solution branch on labs

 - Lectures are recorded - Here is where you can find lecture code
 - Here is how to clone down the repo
 - Lecture priorities: